-Choosing the right school for your family is a monumental decision, and there are many factors to consider.
+Choosing the right school for your family is a monumental decision, and there are many Boston area private schools to consider.

 First, the school needs to have a history of academic excellence and passionate educators who care.
 A school’s capacity for college preparation and getting children ready for postsecondary education is crucial.
 However, there should also be plenty of opportunities for extracurriculars, such as clubs, activities, and athletics.